Siva-0317/CodeStellar/README.md

 - Launches the web UI.
 - Lets you select workflow mode, enter prompts, upload files, and run workflows.
 - Displays generated workflow JSON and LLM reasoning.
+- **Sidebar Chatbot:** Ask questions about GIS, workflows, or platform usage and get answers from the local Gemma 2B model.

 **Run with:**
 ```sh